-"I know, but there’s ice storms and snow in Iowa and the passes through the Rockies are snow-packed head high, so I'll go south until I'm clear of the storm, then tur west to see this girl.
+"There's’s ice storms and snow in Iowa and the passes through the Rockies are snow-packed head high, so I'll go south until I'm clear of the storm, then turn west to see this girl.
 She's studying film at UC Santa Barbara."

 “Long way to see a girl.”